2021 Tax Deadline Changes: get a comprehensive breakdown of deadline changes with the IRS and new PPP legislation. [Updated April 27th, 2021]

-This week the IRS released IRS Notice 2021-21 with a summary of all the changes for tax deadlines historically on April 15th.
-Now, many of the deadlines have been changed to May 17th, but it’s more than just your form 1040.
+Many of the tax deadlines historically on April 15th have been changed to May 17th, but it’s more than just your Form 1040.

 Has the Deadline for the PPP Application officially changed?